|R||Registered to Audit||None|

 Then divide the cumulative quality points (92.67) by the cumulative credits (30).
 The result is a cumulative grade point average (GPA) of 3.08.
 A minimum GPA of 2.0 is required for graduation.

-An Incomplete (I grade) is a temporary grade given to students who are unable to complete academic work from a given semester due to illness or other circumstances beyond their control.
+A student who has completed substantial coursework may request an Incomplete (I grade) after the Withdrawal deadline has passed.
+At the discretion of the faculty member, an Incomplete (I) grade is given to students who are unable to complete academic work from the current semester due to illness or other circumstances beyond their control.

 Students should present their instructor with a written, valid reason for the missed work.
 Students should speak with their instructor to request an Incomplete and make a plan to complete their work within four weeks of the end of the semester (the last date of the term).
 Students will receive a grade when the work is completed.

 If the work is not completed by the end of the four-week period, the Incomplete (I) will be converted to a Failure (F).

 Students who have been granted an Incomplete can request an Incomplete Extension (IE designation) if the student provides documentation of extenuating circumstances and requires more time to complete the course work.
 Students must present their written request with an expected completion date to the faculty member prior to the end of the Incomplete four-week deadline.
 If approved by the faculty member, the Incomplete Extension Form will be submitted by the faculty member via email to the Office of Records and Registration (firstname.lastname@example.org) and copied to the Department Chair.

 Records and Registration will post the “IE” designation on the student’s record.
 The “IE” will temporarily prevent the “F” conversion at the end of the four-week period after the term concludes.
 Students will receive a grade when the work is completed.

 If the final grade is not submitted to Records and Registration by the expected completion date, the “IE” designation will be converted to an “F” grade.